Recycle water and save money for your wash bay

 • A program of regular updates to the site risk assessment

 The West Australian guidance note gives specific water quality limits for the use of recycled wash down water.
-The following criteria must be monitored on a b-annual basis, with records kept for five years:
+The following criteria must be monitored on a bi-annual basis, with records kept for five years:

 • E. coli levels